 The base ten model for 1000 (1 thousand) is a large cube.
 In fact, it is the same as 10 hundreds blocks stacked together.
-Hundreds blocks A thousands block Tens blocks

 Just like you need to sketch the ones, tens and hundreds blocks, you will need to sketch the thousands block.
 You can sketch a thousands block, as suggested here.
 Draw a rectangle which has all its sides equal.
 Next, draw another such rectangle a little up and right of the first one.
 Then, joins the four corresponding corners.
 Practise sketching the thousands blocks.